odino/odino.github.com/source/_posts/2018-09-14-security-hardening-http-cookies.markdown

 {% img center /images/wasec/cookies-ss-form.png %}

-If we click on the submit button of the form, we will then be able to understand the true power of this flag: the form will redirect us to [wasec.local:7888/](http://wasec.local:7888/), but there is no trace of the `SameSite` cookie in the request made by the browser:
+If we click on the submit button of the form, we will then be able to understand the true power of this flag -- the form will redirect us to [wasec.local:7888](http://wasec.local:7888/), but there is no trace of the `SameSite` cookie in the request made by the browser:

 {% img center /images/wasec/cookies-ss-ok.png %}